nkadel/how-to-spell-dns-and-rfc/README.md

         - These must be selected carefully to avoid accidental conflict or resolution as public addresses.
     - These are very broadly used for entirely internal services.

+- Split views
+    - Split zones make it possible tell a DNS servers that queries from one address space resolve one way, and from another space resolve another way.
+    - Split views are especially common for websites that have different internal and external load balancers.
+    - Split views are often very fragile, with different TTLs, poor synchronization, and very confusing behavior as routing tables, VPNs, and proxies re re-arranged.
+    - Split views are the core of high-availability, and localizing proxies such as Akamai and Cloudflare.

 - DNSSEC
     - Securing corporate DNS services against fraudulent DNS records